0xjmux/tetris/README.md

 This game engine is part of a larger project where I'm implementing a version of Tetris playable on WS2812B LED matrices via an ESP-Now remote.

-The game was branched off to it's own repository because the embedded project source tree only needs `tetris.h` and `tetris.c`, but all the other driver and testing files take up a decent amount of space - so while i'm developing it, it'll live here.
+The game was branched off to its own repository because the embedded project source tree only needs `tetris.h` and `tetris.c`, but all the other driver and testing files take up a lot of space.

-> [!WARNING]
-> This project is still in active development, bugs are still being found.
-When this is no longer the case, this notice will be removed.

 ### TODO:
 * [ ] fix duplicate colors
-    * this is an ncurses color issue, the game is rendering it fine.
+    * this is an ncurses color issue with TERM, the game logic is setting it correctly
-* [ ] fix moving left/right choppy feel
-* [ ] add confirmation on quit
 * [ ] maybe rewrite render_active_board to no-copy to increase speed?

 #### fixed